mxagar/deep_learning_udacity/03_CNN/DLND_CNNs.md

 The key concepts that made that possible are:

-1. Batch normalization: the output of each batch is normalized (-mean, /std) to avoiddd the shifting of weights.
+1. Batch normalization: the output of each batch is normalized (-mean, /std) to avoid the shifting of weights.

 2. **Factorization**: they introduced this approach.
 Larger filters (eg., 5x5) are replaced by smaller ones (eg., 3x3) that work in parallel; then, result is concatenated.
 This reduces the number of parameters without decreasing the network efficiency.